proxytranslation/user-docs/dashboard/menu/discovery/pages.md

 2. **Discovered**: a page that was included in a word count previously is said to be Discovered.
 The content on it is accounted for in at least one of the word count statistics, but the translatable content **has not been extracted for translation** yet.

 3. **NEW**: the "new" in this part refers to the fact that the page is content extracted and in a "pristine" state: no entries on it have been translated yet.
-It is usual to find pages in "NEW" state right after the first content extraction crawl (when a project has all the content ready for translation, but no translations have been provided yet)
+It is usual to find pages in "NEW" state right after the first content extraction crawl (when a project has all the content ready for translation, but no translations have been provided yet).

 4. **Progress bar**: will be shown when a non-zero percentage of the entries that the given page refers to have been translated.
 Note that due to automatic propagation, translating one entry can influence the progress bars of multiple pages).
 Hovering over the progress bar will show more specific numbers in the tooltip, but progress is also color-coded as follows (end value decimal places are omitted):